-As at December 31, 2021, the Company has the following net operating losses, expiring in various years to 2041 and available to offset future taxable income in Canada.
+As at December 31, 2022, the Company has the following net operating losses, expiring in various years to 2042 and available to offset future taxable income in Canada.

-17. SUBSEQUENT EVENTS
+15. SUBSEQUENT EVENTS

-(a) The Company granted 1,075,000 stock options to the following:
+(a) The Company received gross proceeds of \$126,000 for the following: